General Dynamics is a major aerospace and defense company that offers a broad portfolio of products and services in business aviation;

 General Dynamics Products:

-Mid- and large-cabin business-jet aircraft; Maintenance, refurbishment, outfitting and aircraft services; Wheeled combat and tactical vehicles; Main battle tanks; Tracked infantry vehicles; Blast- and ballistics-protected vehicles + Maintenance and repair services (Force Protection); Munitions and propellant; Rockets and gun systems; Drivetrain components and aftermarket parts; 120mm mortar and 155mm and 105mm artillery projectiles; Conventional bomb structures; Mortar systems and large-caliber ammunition; Nuclear-powered submarines (Virginia Class); Surface combatants; Auxiliary and combat-logistics ships; Commercial ships; Design and engineering support.
+Mid- and large-cabin business-jet aircraft; Maintenance, refurbishment, outfitting and aircraft services; Wheeled combat and tactical vehicles; Main battle tanks; Tracked infantry vehicles; Blast- and ballistics-protected vehicles + maintenance and repair services; Munitions and propellant; Rockets and gun systems; 120mm mortar and 155mm and 105mm artillery projectiles; Conventional bomb structures; Mortar systems and large-caliber ammunition; Nuclear-powered submarines (Virginia Class); Surface combatants; Auxiliary and combat-logistics ships; Commercial ships; Design and engineering support.
 See more products below!

 General Dynamics' Major DoD Defense Programs: